proofit404/stories/docs/definition.md

 1. `Failure` marker takes optional `reason` argument.
 It can be used in the caller code to handle this failure.
 For example, to show a proper error code to the user.
-2. Failure proctor should be defined after the story to allow passing `reason` in the `Failure` marker.
+2. Failure protocol should be defined after the story to allow passing `reason` in the `Failure` marker.